 U.S. financial firms face inquiries and information requests from regulators reviewing the sale of add-on credit- card products.
 Bank of America Corp.
-(BAC) said yesterday it received queries from regulators related to identity-theft protection services and that consumers may have paid for products without receiving certain benefits from third-party vendors.
+(BAC:US) said yesterday it received queries from regulators related to identity-theft protection services and that consumers may have paid for products without receiving certain benefits from third-party vendors.

 Capital One Financial Corp., in the first public enforcement case brought by the CFPB, said last month it will pay $210 million to settle claims of deceptive marketing on credit-card products including payment protection and credit monitoring.
-The bureau and FDIC also have subpoenaed Discover Financial Services (DFS) amid a probe into that lender’s marketing of fee-based products.
+The bureau and FDIC also have subpoenaed Discover Financial Services (DFS:US) amid a probe into that lender’s marketing of fee-based products.

 To contact the reporter on this story: Dakin Campbell in San Francisco at firstname.lastname@example.org